CSC615-2022-Fall/csc615-Autonomous-RC-Car/doc/README.md

   - [ ] Stabilize - Not started
     - [ ] Pi - Not started
     - [ ] Battery - Not started
-    - [ ] Breadboard - Not started
+    - [ ] Breadboard - 12/28
-    - [ ] Sensors - Currently, it is using tapes 11/29
+    - [x] Sensors - Currently, it is using tapes 11/29

 #### Software
-- [ ] Main File - Possible change needed
+- [x] Main File - Possible change needed
   - [x] Working Main File - Tested on 11/29
   - [x] Can interact with Drivers - 11/29
     - [x] Sensors - Mounted on 11/29
     - [x] Motors - Mounted on 11/29
-- [ ] Drivers - In progress
+- [x] Drivers - In progress
-  - [ ] Sensors - Buggy state
+  - [x] Sensors - 12/5
-    - [ ] Line Sensors - In progress
+    - [x] Line Sensors - 12/5
-      - [ ] (Bug) It isn't interacting with the motors yet.
+      - [x] (Bug) It isn't interacting with the motors yet.
-      - [ ] Data are accessible (Worth checking) - Not started
+      - [x] Data are accessible (Worth checking) - 12/5
-    - [ ] Echo Sensors - In progress
+    - [x] Echo Sensors - 12/5
-      - [ ] Data are accessible (worth checking) - Not started
+      - [x] Data are accessible (worth checking) - 12/5
-  - [ ] Motors - Buggy state
+  - [x] Motors - 12/5
-      - [ ] (BUG) One of the wheels is spinning in the opposite direction at the initial state.
+      - [x] (BUG) One of the wheels is spinning in the opposite direction at the initial state.
-        - [ ] MotorDriver might be implemented incorrectly (Worth checking) - Not started
+        - [x] MotorDriver might be implemented incorrectly (Worth checking) - Not started
-      - [ ] Turning left/right correctly - Not started
+      - [x] Turning left/right correctly - 12/12
-  - [ ] Integration Test - Not ready to start
+  - [x] Integration Test - Not ready to start
-    - [ ] Line sensors can directly affect motors - Need Sensors to work properly first
+    - [x] Line sensors can directly affect motors - 11/28
-    - [ ] Echo Sensors can directly affect motors - Need Sensors to work properly first
+    - [x] Echo Sensors can directly affect motors - 11/28

 ## Progress Track
 11/09 - **Raf** -> Added starter code for the main program, a skeleton code for pulling data from sensors, and a documentation file (notes.txt).